Uploading a Release See all 21 articles

 • Use standardized spelling (ex: Tryna should be written out as Trying to).

-For a complete list of lyric requirements, visit Apple Musics lyric guidelines.
+For a complete list of lyric requirements, visit Apple Music's lyric guidelines.

 Common Lyric Rejection Reasons